zihaosheng/VLM-RL/README.md

 python train.py --config=vlm_rl --start_carla --no_render --total_timesteps=1_000_000 --port=2000 --device=cuda:0
 ```

-**Note:** On the first run, the script will automatically download the required OpenCLIP pre-trained model.
-Please wait for the download to complete before proceeding.
+**Note:** On the first run, the script will automatically download the required OpenCLIP pre-trained model, which may take a few minutes.
+Please wait for the download to complete before the training begins.

 #### To accelerate the training process, you can set up multiple CARLA servers running in parallel.
 <details>